bradgarropy/bradgarropy.com/content/posts/gatsby-vs-nextjs-markdown-blog/index.md

 ## 🖼️ image component

-What really sparked me to try Next.js was the announcement of their [Image component][next-image].
+What really sparked me to try Next.js was the announcement of their [image component][next-image].

 Just like their development server, Next.js optimizes images on the fly to prevent long build times.
 Although the Next.js `<Image/>` component does prevent [layout shift][cls], it still feels like the image just pops in.
 That's why I prefer the blur up effect of Gatsby images.

-But the worst thing about Next.js images is that they can't be used inside of `markdown` files without writing a custom `remark` transformer...... more stuff here......
-This is yet another example how the Gatsby plugin ecosystem has an answer for everything.
+But the worst thing about Next.js images is that they can't be used inside of Markdown files without writing a custom `remark` transformer.
+With Gatsby, getting optimized images from Markdown files is as simple as installing [gatsby-remark-images][gatsby-remark-images].
+This is yet another example of how the Gatsby plugin ecosystem has an answer for everything, especially when it comes to Markdown.

 ## 📚 content location